en-wl/wordlist/README.md

 The word _thru_ is somewhat of a special case.
 It is acceptable to use _thru_ as part of the word _drive-thru_, but generally not considered a proper spelling of _through_.
-It is also different enough in spelling that it unlikely that the two forms will get confused so I want to let the word _thru_ in but only at SCOWL sizes 70 or higher.
+It is also different enough in spelling that it is unlikely that the two forms will get confused so I want to let the word _thru_ in but only at SCOWL sizes 70 or higher.
 I also want to add an entry for _thru_ when part of _drive-thru_ but tag it for _US_ only.
 The following